MapBBCode/mapbbcode/EMBEDDING.md

 Finally, `editorWindow` parameter goes into a page with a posting form, replacing the `true` constant.
 It is also boolean, so you may want to use the expression above.

 To initialize those options, you will need to execute a number of `INSERT` statements.
-Consult with developer's guide for your forum engine on where to put them.
+Consult with the developer's guide for your forum engine on where to put them.
 Good default values are included at the top of this document.

 ### Administration panel

+*text below is todo*

 ### Libraries only when needed